System Design Space

 Looking only at host-level metrics

-No degradation path when GPU is unavailable
+No reserve path when GPU is unavailable

 Without a CPU fallback path, the system loses resilience under GPU scarcity or scheduling failures.